hyper-space-io/Hyperspace-terraform-module/README.md

 3. Wait for validation (5-30 minutes)
 4. Terraform will automatically continue once validated

 **Important**: The CNAME must be created in a public hosted zone, not private.
 Ensure you include the trailing dot in the Value field.

 ## Privatelink

+Privatelink is disabled by default and can be enabled through the `argocd_config.privatelink` and `grafana_privatelink_config` variables.

+When enabled, it creates a secure, private connection that allows Hyperspace to access your deployed services (ArgoCD, Grafana, Prometheus, and Loki) through AWS PrivateLink.
+This ensures all traffic between Hyperspace and your services stays private and never traverses the public internet.

-After deploying the infrastructure, you'll need to verify your VPC Endpoint Service by creating a DNS record.
+After deploying the infrastructure with Privatelink enabled, you'll need to verify your VPC Endpoint Service by creating a DNS record in the hosted zone of your domain:
-This verification allows Hyperspace to establish a secure connection to collect essential metrics from your environment through AWS PrivateLink:

 ### 1. Get Verification Details
 1. Open AWS Console and navigate to VPC Services